JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Patience_a_Millennium_is_1000_Years.md

 There are some interesting pointers in _The Urantia Book_ in which the revelators draw attention to Eastern people.
 They do so for a purpose—leaving us to discover that purpose and to implement the necessary action.
 They do it that way because the Universal Father has decreed that our free will is sacrosanct.

 > “_Today, in India, the great need is for the portrayal of the Jesusonian gospel—the Fatherhood of God and the sonship and consequent brotherhood of all men, which is personally realized in loving ministry and social service.
-In India the philosophical framework is existent, the cult structure is present; all that is needed is the vitalizing spark of the dynamic love portrayed in the original gospel of the Son of Man, divested of the Occidental dogmas and doctrines which have tended to make Michael’s life bestowal a white man’s religion._” ([UB 94:4.10](/en/The_Urantia_Book/94#p4_10))
+In India the philosophical framework is existent, the cult structure is present; all that is needed is the vitalizing spark of the dynamic love portrayed in the original gospel of the Son of Man, divested of the Occidental dogmas and doctrines which have tended to make Michael’s life bestowal a white man’s religion._” (<a id="a76_548"></a>[UB 94:4.10](/en/The_Urantia_Book/94#p4_10))

 Are these objectionable dogmas completely absent from the Urantia Papers?
 If not, then should they be modified or removed before introducing a translation to these people?
 (And already I hear echos emanating from our either/or thinkers screaming that in no circumstances can the text be modified.
-To which, I reply, [“Read Section 7 from Paper 2.”](/en/The_Urantia_Book/2#p7))
+To which, I reply, <a id="a78_316"></a>[“Read Section 7 from Paper 2.”](/en/The_Urantia_Book/2#p7))

 Referring to Buddhism, the revelators say:

 > “_At the time of this writing, much of Asia rests its hope in Buddhism.
 Will this noble faith, that has so valiantly carried on through the dark ages of the past, once again receive the truth of expanded cosmic realities even as the disciples of the great teacher in India once listened to his proclamation of new truth?
-Will this ancient faith respond once more to the invigorating stimulus of the presentation of new concepts of God and the Absolute for which it has so long searched?_” ([UB 94:12.6](/en/The_Urantia_Book/94#p12_6))
+Will this ancient faith respond once more to the invigorating stimulus of the presentation of new concepts of God and the Absolute for which it has so long searched?_” (<a id="a82_492"></a>[UB 94:12.6](/en/The_Urantia_Book/94#p12_6))

 With some emphasis having at long last been placed on the translation of the Papers into other languages, there is now an accompanying need to consider how the content of the Papers might assist to speed up the spiritual progress of religionists of “all kinds.”